elyamdery/ApplicationTrackerAgent/tests/utils/README.md

 - Automatically creates output directories
 - Configurable frame rate and video codec
 - Saves recordings with test names and timestamps
+- Option to create unique folders for each test

 ### Requirements